Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: A Lower Bound for the Iteration Number

 \item Assume $\eqclass{\compExtEquiv}{W}$ is a pseudo-separator but not a toroidal vertical separator.
 In particular, $\eqclass{\compEquiv}{W}$ does not separate the first $k+2$ columns of $C$.
 The robber moves to a column among the first $k+2$ not containing a vertex of $X$ exactly as in Case~\ref{itm:case-separator}.
-A cop is placed on the $\compEquiv$-equivalence class of $x$.
-The robber is still in a cop-free column.
-Hence, Invariant~\ref{inv-no-cop} still holds hold once a cop is picked up again and the robber does not lose in this round.
-A cop is picked up again resulting in a cop position $\widehat{W}\subseteq X$.
+A cop is placed on~$x$.
+The robber is still in a cop-free column and does not lose in this round.
+A cop is picked up again resulting in the intermediate cop position $\widehat{W}\subseteq X$.
+Invariant~\ref{inv-no-cop} holds because the robber is still in a cop-free column.

-As in Case~\ref{itm:case-separator}, there can be at most one other pseudo-separator $W' \subseteq X$ distinct from~$W$.
+As in Case~\ref{itm:case-separator}, there can be at most one other $k$-vertex pseudo-separator $W' \subseteq X$ distinct from~$W$.
 If $\widehat{W}$ is not a pseudo-separator, then in particular $\eqclass{\compExtEquiv}{\widehat{W}}$ is not a toroidal vertical separator and Invariant~\ref{inv-distance} trivially holds.

 Otherwise, $\widehat{W}$ is a pseudo-separator.
 Then, by Lemmas~\ref{lem:only-one-separator} and~\ref{lem:pseudo-adjacent-to-sep-is-sep}, $\eqclass{\compExtEquiv}{\widehat{W}}$ cannot be a toroidal vertical separator and Invariant~\ref{inv-distance} trivially holds.